 Where can I get the shots?

-If I'm not required to receive hepatitis A and B and meningococcal shots, should I still get them?
+If I'm not required to receive hepatitis A and B, should I still get them?

 • If you will be traveling internationally, it's likely you'll need even more shots.
-Be sure to check with your doctor to see what additional shots you might need.
+Be sure to check with Student Health Services or your doctor to see what additional shots you might need.